 Most recently, everybody was excited about Uber IPO.
 They started the IPO at 45 dollars, but the first day ended up at 38 dollars.
-It took about one month, in a market going up, for Uber to trade around its IPO price again.
+In a market going up, it took about one month for Uber to trade around its IPO price again.

-The problem with IPO is that they often lead to big overvaluation.
+The problem with IPOs is that they often lead to big overvaluation.
 The IPO price is often much higher than the real value of the company.
-Shareholders just hope for investors to invest because of a trend, not because of the value of the company.
+Shareholders just hope for investors to invest because of a trend, not because of the company’s value.
 And the time of the opening can also be crucial.
 If one IPO starts on a very bad stock market day, it is unlikely to trade very high.

-As you can see, there are many myths surrounding the stock market.
-If you believe in these myths, you may do many investing mistakes.
-You should be careful and learn about these myths in order to save yourself some big mistakes.
+As you can see, many myths are surrounding the stock market.
+If you believe in these myths, you may make many investing mistakes.
+You should be careful and learn about these myths to save yourself some big mistakes.

 I think the worst myths are the one that blocks people from investing in the stock market.
-For instance, there are many people that believe that they need thousands of dollars to start investing or that they need to be genius.
+For instance, many people believe that they need thousands of dollars to start investing or that they need to be geniuses.
 This prevents people from investing their savings.